Genty83/My-Cook-Hub/TESTING.md

 --- | ---
-All links redirect the user to the correct page | Pass All social media links open in a new tab and link to the site described | Pass Submitting the subscribe form updates the database | Pass Submitting the subscribe form shows the success flash message if submitted sucessfully | Pass Submitting the subscribe form shows the warning flash message if the user is already subscribed | Pass
+All links redirect the user to the correct page | Pass All social media links open in a new tab and link to the site described | Pass

 ### Home